|Epidemiology of Emerging Diseases|

 The Emerging Diseases Epidemiology Unit was founded on July 1st, 2001.
 Its mandate was to develop its own research agenda in the field of infectious diseases epidemiology, and to provide expertise in epidemiology and biostatistics to other laboratories.

-Each researcher has its own field of expertise: Arnaud Fontanet in analytical epidemiology (cohort and case-control studies), Muriel Vray in the methodology of clinical trials, and Michel Garenne in demography and mathematical modeling.
+Each researcher has its own field of expertise: Arnaud Fontanet in analytical epidemiology (cohort and case-control studies), Muriel Vray in the methodology of clinical trials, Michel Garenne in demography and Romulus Breban in mathematical modeling.

 We also offer expertise in the area of epidemiology and biostatistics to other research units of the institute and organize epidemiology and biostatistics courses.
-In this context, special effort has been dedicated to the preparation of epidemiology and biostatistics curricula for the Pasteur School of Infectiology and for the new Pasteur/CNAM School of Public Health (see websites below).
+In this context, special effort has been dedicated to the preparation of epidemiology and biostatistics curricula for the new Pasteur/CNAM School of Public Health (see website below).

 |More informations on our web site|